mysociety/fixmystreet/docs/install/manual-install.md

 The settings for FixMyStreet are defined in `conf/general.yml` using the YAML markup language.
-There are some defaults in `conf/general.yml-example` which you should copy to `conf/general.yml`:
+There are some defaults in `conf/general.yml-example` which you should copy to `conf/general.yml`; note that if you are using the Vagrant environment, a simple `conf/general.yml` file should already have been configured for you.

 {% highlight bash %}
 $ cp conf/general.yml-example conf/general.yml